We tested the most recommended moving hacks and are telling you the ones that are actually worth using during your next move.

 9. Send Amazon Packages Straight To Your New Apartment/Home

 *this hack may be dependent on if you're moving to a house or an apartment*

-Instead of ordering things to your old home and having to find a place to pack them for your new home, start shipping the products directly to your new home.
+Instead of ordering things to your old home and having to find a place to pack them for your new home, start shipping the products directly to your new home before your move.

 ALSO!
 If you have Amazon Prime, the week before you move put a grocery list together on Amazon Fresh.
 The night before you move in schedule the groceries to be delivered to your new home.

-That way you don't have to worry about getting groceries but still have fresh food!
+That way you don't have to worry about getting groceries but will still have fresh food when you move in!

 10. Get A Free 7-day Trial To Amazon Prime For Your Groceries